tpope0928/Brewery_Search/README.md

 ## Usage

-TODO: Enter the state abbreviation. user will be returned with a numbered list of Brewery names.
-The user can then enter the brewery number to get more information on a brewery, enter another state, or exit.
+TODO: Enter the rank number next to the brewery of interest.
+Once the number of the interested brewery is entered, more details will show.
+Type "back" to go back to the brewery list and "exit" to exit.

 ## Development